Governance

 The Territory Leadership Team

-The Territory Leadership Team (TLT) is responsible for developing and implementing the policies and strategy of the Firm, and for its direction and management.
+The Territory Leadership Team is responsible for developing and implementing the policies and strategy of the firm, and for its direction and management.
 The Territory Leadership Team also takes overall responsibility for the systems of internal control, which includes controls relating to quality, and for reviewing and evaluating their effectiveness.

-The members of the Territory Leadership Team are appointed by the Firm's Managing Partner.
+The members of the Territory Leadership Team are appointed by the firm's Managing Partner.

-Chief Operating Officer and Deputy Managing Partner
+Chief Operating Officer, Transformation Leader and Deputy Managing Partner

 People Leader

-Markets and Strategy Leader
+Markets Leader

 General Counsel